 Instant Pot Directions:

-- Season pork with black pepper and garlic powder.
+- Season pork with salt, black pepper, garlic powder, and onion powder.

-- In the base of the Instant Pot add the olive oil and sear the pork pieces, set aside.
+- In the base of the Instant Pot, add the olive oil and sear the pork pieces till browned on all sides.
+Remove pork, set aside.

 - Add in red wine.
-Use a wooden spoon to pick up and stuck brown bits at bottom of the pan.
-Cook about 2 minutes.
+Use a wooden spoon to pick up any browned bits on the bottom of the pan.
+Sauté for about 2 minutes, the wine will reduce.

-- To the Instant Pot, add the crushed tomatoes, tomato paste, water, bay leaf, fennel, oregano, basil, black pepper, and a dash of salt.
+- To the Instant Pot, add the crushed tomatoes, tomato paste, water, bay leaf, ground fennel, ground oregano, ground basil, salt, and black pepper.
 Stir together.

 - Add back in the browned pork.
 Shut off the Instant Pot.

-- Place lid on the Instant Pot.
+- Place the lid on the Instant Pot.
 Turn the valve to the closed position.

-- Set manual pressure to 40 minutes.
+- Set the manual pressure to 40 minutes.
 High pressure.

 - Let pressure release naturally for 5 minutes.
 Turn the knob to release.

 - Remove lid.
-Remove pork and shred with for or cooking claw.
-Discard bay leaf.
+Remove pork and shred with forks or meat shredding claws.

-- Return to pot and check the seasoning, reseason if necessary.
+- Return the pork to the pot and check the seasoning, reseason if necessary.

-- Serve pork ragu with pappardelle or your favorite pasta, mashed potatoes, etc.
+- Serve pork ragu with pappardelle or your favorite pasta, mashed potatoes, or polenta.

 Some other recipes you may enjoy: